Microsoft Surface Propels Company Into Number Five PC Maker Slot For Good Reason [Opinion]

-For the first time in the US, Microsoft breaks into the top five PC makers.
-Microsoft’s hardware initiative began under Steve Balmer, but was hardly a crowning achievement.
+For the first time in the U.S., Microsoft breaks into the top five PC makers.
+Microsoft’s hardware initiative began under Steve Balmer but was hardly a crowning achievement.
 The Surface brand suffered bad press, poor implementation, lack of focus, and costly write-downs.

-While this turn-around has some pretty big caveats, it is still big news for Microsoft, and perhaps the wider world of personal computers.
+While this turnaround has some pretty big caveats, it is still big news for Microsoft, and perhaps the wider world of personal computers.
 Some of the caveats are as follows:

-- The number five ranking is only in the US.
+- The number five ranking is only in the U.S.

 - Gartner is the only one that ranks this way.